subhrajeet-45/News-intelligence-hub-P-/Development-log.md

     *   **Llama 3.2 (via Ollama):** The local LLM used for private, context-aware article chatting and RAG-based analysis.

 ---
+Based on the mandatory requirements for your **`Development-log.md`** and your specific project journey, here is the refined and professional "Important Prompts Given" section.
+This version is polished for direct inclusion in your final file to showcase your **Prompt Engineering Skills** (part of the 100-mark rubric).

+***

-## 📝 Important Prompts Given
+### **📝 Important Prompts Given**

-### 1. Core Feature Development
+To build the **News Intelligence Hub**, I utilized a series of high-context, iterative prompts to guide the AI assistants in creating a cohesive, full-stack application.

+#### **1. Initial Foundation & Semantic Discovery**
-> *"Create a News Intelligence Hub using React, TypeScript, and Express.
-Integrate the Google Gemini API for semantic search to replace keyword-based discovery.
-Ensure the UI is clean and professional with a focus on real-time news tracking."*
+> *"Act as a Senior Full-Stack Engineer.
+Generate a React/TypeScript dashboard for a 'News Intelligence Hub'.
+Use Node.js for the backend.
+Integrate the **Google Gemini API** to perform semantic searches instead of simple keyword matching.
+The goal is to allow users to find news based on natural language intent.
+Ensure the UI is clean and professional with category-based filtering for Business, Tech, and Science."*

-### 2. Hybrid AI Integration (Bonus Mark Strategy)
+#### **2. Hybrid AI Integration & RAG System (Bonus Feature)**
-> *"Update the AI provider to include an 'Ollama Local' toggle.
-Allow users to select the **llama3.2** model for an interactive 'Chat with Article' feature.
-Build a fallback system that redirects requests to Gemini Cloud if the local Ollama server is offline."*
+> *"I need to implement a local LLM option to improve privacy.
+Update the `AIProvider` to include a toggle for 'Ollama Local'.
+Use the **llama3.2** model to build a 'Chat with Article' interface.
+Implement **Retrieval-Augmented Generation (RAG)** by passing bookmarked article text as context to the local model.
+Include a robust fallback system that automatically switches back to **Gemini Cloud** if the local Ollama server is offline."*

-### 3. Voice Interaction Implementation
-> *"Implement Voice Input for searching news and Voice Output (text-to-speech) for reading AI-generated news briefings aloud, enabling a hands-free user experience."*
+#### **3. Interactive Voice Capabilities (Bonus Feature)**
+> *"Implement a voice-first productivity mode.
+Integrate the Web Speech API to enable **Voice Input** for hands-free news searching.
+Additionally, create a **Voice Output** (text-to-speech) feature that reads the AI-generated news briefings aloud, allowing users to stay updated while multitasking."*

+#### **4. Technical Infrastructure & Troubleshooting**
+> *"The frontend is facing CORS errors when connecting directly to `localhost:11434` for Ollama.
+Refactor the **Express server** to act as a backend proxy.
+All Ollama requests from the client should now route through `/api/ollama` on the server to bridge the communication.
+Also, implement a health-check endpoint to verify if the local model is pulled and active."*

+#### **5. Compliance & Requirement Alignment**
+> *"Act as a Project Manager using **Google NotebookLM**.
+Analyze the 'AI Vibe Coding Challenge 2026.pdf' and cross-reference my current repository features.
+Identify any missing mandatory components in the `README.md` or `Development-log.md` and suggest improvements to ensure I qualify for all **Bonus Mark** categories like Voice, RAG, and Local LLMs."*

 ---